The world of text messaging and telecommunications is complex. You’ve got a bunch of ways to text and send messages.

 So the first thing you need to understand about sending text messages as a business or organization is the difference between P2P SMS and A2P SMS.

 P2P stands for person-to-person or peer-to-peer texting.
 This is when two or more people text 1-on-1 or in a group text message from their personal phones using iMessage, Google Messages, or another app.
 Carriers limit how many person-to-person P2P SMS messages you can send.
-This is why they’re meant for personal communication, not bulk text messaging.
+This is why they’re meant for personal communication, not business text messaging.

 |P2P SMS||A2P SMS|